 Understands the basic concepts of

 computer architecture and systems (e.g.,

 processor, memory, input/output

 devices, and communication channels).

 Demonstrates an understanding of the

 principles of computers, peripherals,

-networks and software.
-Is able to apply

 this understanding to applications

-within medical equipment and systems.
+within medical equipment and systems

 Able to initiate a repair/trouble ticket to

 the proper team responsible for

 addressing IT issues

 Is familiar with the different types of

 computer/network connectors and

 cabling and knows how and when to use

 them.

 Can identify and differentiate between

-different types of networks (e.g., Local
+different types of networks (e.g. Local

-Area Network [LAN], Wireless Local
+Area Network [LAN] Wireless Local

-Area Network [WLAN], Virtual Private
+Area Network [WI AN] Virtual Private

-Network [VPN]).
+Network [VPN])

 Understands the different types of

 wireless connections available for

-medical devices (Wi-Fi, Bluetooth, etc.),
+modical devices (Wi Fi Pluetoeth etc.)

+their explications in health and and

 their applications in healthcare, and

-their security features and risks.

-Tests and troubleshoots network
+lests and troubleshoots network

 components (e.g., network interface

 card [NIC], switch, cable, hub, router,

 and modem).

 Is familiar with Cybersecurity

 principles.

 Able to identify equipment that can

 store ePHI (electronic protected health

 information) as well as the protocol for

 retiring this type of equipment.

 Understands cybersecurity threats to

 networks such as ransomware,

 conficker worms, and various other

 ways hackers attempt unauthorized

 access to a control system device.

 Understands the risks associated with

 plugging in personal devices (cell

 phones, universal serial bus [USB]

 drives) to hospital computers or

 medical devices.

 Is familiar with the hospital's policy (if

-one exists) for checking USB/external
+one exists) for checking USR /external

 drives for viruses that are used by

+unives for viruses that are used by

+n -

 medical equipment service providers to

-upgrade and/or troubleshoot

-equipment.
+aquipment

 Understands computer and device

 communications including

 network protocols and address

-schemes.
+schemes

 Is familiar with Manufacturer Disclosure

 Statement for Medical Device Security

 (MDS 2) and Digital Millennium

 Copyright Act (DMCA).

 Is familiar with International

 Electrotechnical Commission (IEC)

 80001: Application of Risk Management

 for IT-Networks Incorporating Medical

 Devices.

 Is familiar with Health Level 7 (HL7)

 basics.

 Is familiar with device integration and

 identifies medical equipment that is

 integrated within the electronic medical

 record (EMR).

 Identifies and troubleshoots personal

 computer (PC) hardware and

 networking components (wired and

-wireless) with the use of cable tracers.
+Wireless) with the use of cable tracers.

 Identifies and troubleshoots PC

-hardware and networking components

 (wired and wireless) with use of Packet

-Internet Groper (PING).
+Internet Groper (PING)

-Understands and applies the
+Inderstands and applies the

 fundamentals of network configuration

-(e.g., Internet Protocol [IP] address,
+(e.g., Internet Protocol [IP] address.

 gateways, subnet addressing).

 Able to configure medical devices (e.g.,

 infusion pumps, ECG carts) to the

 healthcare facility's wireless network.

 Is aware of devices that contain ePHI

 and knows the proper sanitization

 methods to remove ePHI from any

 medical device before equipment leaves

 the facility for any reason.

 Understands the healthcare facility's IT

 change control process and attends at

 least one Change Control meeting.

 Is familiar with the healthcare facility's

-server room(s), how they are organized.
+server room(s), how they are organized,